Ferdous-Jahan/CS4020-1_23V_Data_Science_Project/README.md

 **Project Steps**

+* Data collection by scraping from two data sources mentioned below.
 * Data cleaning using pandas.
 * Make predictions about about match result using scikit-learn.
 * Measure error and improve our predictions.